Lswhiteh/bios611-project1/README.md

 #### Image Preliminary Analysis

 Next, we'll look at the distribution of samples in our image dataset, that way we can get a feel for how weighted our classes will be.
+We will then train a basic CNN to detect edible vs inedible mushrooms by labeling the images with the appropriate class and using that as the predictive output.